A stochastic network approach to clustering and visualising single-cell genomic count data: Conclusions

 There are several outstanding questions still to address in this research.
 In particular, choosing the number of clusters for a particular data-set is a challenging problem, which we have addressed heuristically for each data-set here.
 Developing an automatic method for choosing the number of clusters for GMM-LE clustering is a priority.
 A straightforward approach to this problem is to set the number of clusters as one greater than the dimensionality of the Laplacian eigenspace that is used \cite{riolo2014first}.
-We note that the latent dimensionality of the eigenspace of the graph-Laplacian can be estimated using existing theory based on scree plots \cite{zhu2006automatic}.
-Recent findings from stochastic network modelling provides refined methodology to choose the optimum number of clusters to estimate in the Laplacian eigenspace via the Bayesian Information Criterion (BIC) \cite{priebe2019two}.
+We note that the latent dimensionality of the eigenspace of the graph-Laplacian can be estimated manually by identifying an eigengap in the ordered plot of singular values, or by using existing theory based on scree plots \cite{zhu2006automatic}.
+Recent findings related to stochastic network theory provide refined methodology to choose the optimum number of clusters to estimate in the Laplacian eigenspace via the Bayesian Information Criterion (BIC) \cite{priebe2019two}.
 Building on existing theory for bootstrapping network data with latent structure \cite{levin2019bootstrapping} will enable estimates of uncertainty to be calculated for estimators of the number of latent clusters, as well as quantifying uncertainty on the estimated Laplacian eigenspace.
-We also note that there are alternative methods for calculating the graph-Laplacian, such as the random-walk Laplacian \cite{modell2021spectral}, which will be interesting to investigate in relation to single-cell genomic data.
-Finally, we have previously proposed a novel method of estimating a latent space in which different cell-types or clusters can be separated well, based on the Mahalanobis distance \cite{bartlett2021inference}.
-It will be interesting to investigate how this relates to the estimate of the Laplacian eigenspace, and refines it for identifying different cell-types from single-cell genomic data..
+Finally, we note that we have previously proposed a novel method for estimating a latent space in which different cell-types or clusters can be separated well, based on the Mahalanobis distance \cite{bartlett2021inference}.
+It will be interesting to investigate how that idea relates to the estimate of the Laplacian eigenspace, and how it may be refined for identifying different cell-types from single-cell genomic data.

-In summary, our proposed methodological advances in this work provide mathematical technologies that have the potential for large impact in biomedical science.
+In summary, the methodological advances that we present here provide mathematical technologies that have the potential for large impact in biomedical science.
 This is achieved by providing theoretical justification for and improvement on existing and widely adopted methodology for identifying important cell-types in single-cell genomic data.